-Information about Aga Khan Mausoleum Aswan, tours and Online Booking
+Information about Aga Khan Mausoleum Aswan, tours, Booking

 Aga Khan mausoleum Aswan built in honor of Sultan Mohmmad Shah, Aga Khan III.
 The mausoleum located in Aswan, Egypt.
 In fact, Aga Khan was the 48th Imam of the Shia Ismaili Muslims.
 He also was one of the founders of the All-India Muslim League.
 Moreover, he even served as President of the League of Nations in 1937.
 Aga Khan was the spiritual leader of the Ismailis, a Shiite sect which developed in India.
 Though this spiritual leader died in 1957.
 Aga Khan mausoleum Aswan still stands and seen above the white villa in Aswan where he once lived.
 In fact, Aga Khan mausoleum seen even from as far away as the Nile.
 Aga Khan III was wealthy.
 In fact, his people say that on his birthday in the year 1945 he weighed in diamonds.
 He then gave to his followers in a spirit of generosity.